Orange French Toast with Cream Cheese Spread

 Notes

-• The walnuts and craisins are optional but a nice topping complimenting the orange cream cheese, sauce, and French toast.
+The walnuts and craisins are optional but they compliment the cream cheese and orange sauce well.

-• When zesting oranges, use a microplane zester or something similar to get finely grated orange peel.
-They are very sharp and make it easy to zest the orange.
-Be careful not to remove the white pith underneath the orange zest, as it has a bitter flavor.
+When zesting oranges, use a microplane zester or something similar to get finely grated orange peel.

 Calories: 329kcal | Carbohydrates: 41g | Protein: 9g | Fat: 15g | Saturated Fat: 7g | Polyunsaturated Fat: 3g | Monounsaturated Fat: 4g | Trans Fat: 0.02g | Cholesterol: 135mg | Sodium: 261mg | Potassium: 169mg | Fiber: 2g | Sugar: 27g | Vitamin A: 513IU | Vitamin C: 4mg | Calcium: 106mg | Iron: 2mg